Cotrim50/Portfolio/README.md

 # Portfolio

-Here are the projects that I've been working as an hobby.
+Here are some projects I’ve been working on as a hobby and to sharpen my skills.

+## What you’ll find here
+Addim — Web application primarily developed in TypeScript with SCSS, focused on a modern UI and well-structured code.
+I actively contributed to the website development, feature implementation, and ongoing project maintenance.